quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	MONO IHF speaker.
 This is fixed by configuring DRC algorithm and all other post processing algorithms in IHF path to MONO or STEREO based on device type.

+May 11 2012: Tigi Thomas : Audio FW ver 05.02.01
+        Bug 34409 - CTP: Sound recording works first 2 sec and jump to 31 sec.
+        In the FW the mixer mask is cleared during the Drop command from IA.
+        Driver does not provide the mixer controls across Drop and Start commands.
+This results in the WriteError on alsa and resulted in this issue.
+The delay of 30 Seconds is because of the slow recovery on Alsa.
+	This FW patch will fix the write error from Alsa and henceforth never triggers the alsa recovery.